Who We Are: The Importance of Diversity

 Cornell Engineering makes the implausible possible.
 This is what draws the brightest minds to Ithaca, New York.
 We value collaboration, innovation, and curiosity.
 It is a place of intellectual diversity and hands-on, up-close learning.
 Students and faculty alike are independently minded and deeply invested in the power of collaborative teamwork.
 Here you will find a supportive and caring network where no engineer walks it alone.
 Our community exemplifies kindness, empathy and passionate hard work.
 It is an engineering education for those with an entrepreneurial spirit, a multidisciplinary bent, and a passion for solving the world’s greatest problems.

 - The College of Engineering was founded in 1870 and is the largest and highest ranked engineering program in the Ivy League.

-- Cornell Engineering has 247 faculty on board.
+- Cornell Engineering has over 250 faculty on board.
 All faculty in our college teach and advise undergraduate students.

 - Our students gain access to an unparalleled career network and over 46,000 alumni connections.

 - We provide outstanding support services from faculty, peers, and our advising and student services offices.

 Diversity in all definitional forms is intrinsic to excellence in engineering.
 Indeed, devising the best engineered solutions to complex problems is often achieved by drawing from the diverse ingenuity of people from broadly different backgrounds, lived experiences, and identities.